Triangular Theory of Love

 The next set of relationship types involves two of the categories.
 As defined by Sternberg, romantic love involves intimacy and passion without commitment, such as a new budding romance.
 This type is prevalent among younger people, although it may occur at any age and may eventually develop commitment.
 Companionate love includes intimacy and commitment without passion.
 Companionate love is another common occurrence in long-term relationships where a couple may remain committed to each other and feel very close but no longer desire or experience physical intimacy.
 However, many couples remain very satisfied with companionate love.
 Finally, fantasy love, also called fatuous love, includes passion and commitment without intimacy.
 In this scenario, the couple has the desire and the will to be in love.
 However, they often do not share many everyday experiences or interests and, as a result, do not experience the friendship that comes with intimacy.
 Whirlwind relationships—even marriages that seem to happen quickly—may fall into the fatuous love category.

 Finally, two types of love involve all three components.
-The first is non-love, which is lacking all three elements.
+The first is non-love, which lacks all three elements.
 Acquaintances fall into this category.
 Conversely, when all three sides are present, Sternberg refers to this as complete or consummate love.
 This is the ideal type of relationship in which a couple experiences friendship, physical intimacy and desire, and long-term commitment.
 As relationships evolve and change over time, however, they may grow into consummate love or fade out of love.
 Sternberg argues that couples must continue to put effort into each of the three components to maintain the relationship; it is more challenging to maintain a consummate love relationship than to develop one initially.

 The triangular theory of love is also used to explore other facets of relationships, such as to analyze how different attachment styles influence the presence or absence of one of the key components of love in a relationship.
 For instance, research has shown that a person with a secure attachment style experiences greater levels of intimacy in a relationship.
 In contrast, people with a fearful-avoidant attachment style tend to experience the least intimacy.
 The other two components—passion and commitment—seem less influenced by an individual's attachment style.
-The different types of love are also analyzed from a neurobiological perspective to understand better how love influences brain chemicals, such as cortisol.
+The different types of love are also analyzed from a neurobiological perspective to better understand how love influences brain chemicals, such as cortisol.
 Studies have shown that in the early stages of romantic love, for example, less cortisol is released into the body, lowering the stress response.

 In addition, Sternberg's theory is used to conduct marketing research into people's responses to and relationships with particular brands, referred to in the industry as "brand love."
 Understanding how people form relationships with certain brands and what types of feelings these relationships generate is critical for marketers to understand the best ways to sell their products.

 Sternberg has continued researching his triangular theory of love, developing two new theories.
 His theory of love as a story argues that people contextualize their relationships based on their conceptions of love stories, whether from their own experiences or stories they have seen or heard.
 People whose stories complement each other tend to be more likely to form relationships.
-Examples of common love stories may include fantasy stories (such as the rescue by a knight in shining armor); business, in which relationships are treated as mutually beneficial business propositions; or mystery, in which an individual attempts not to reveal too much of themself to keep his partner guessing.
+Examples of common love stories may include fantasy stories (such as the rescue by a knight in shining armor); business, in which relationships are treated as mutually beneficial business propositions; or mystery, in which an individual attempts not to reveal too much of themselves to keep their partner guessing.
 The second theory that Sternberg developed is called the duplex theory of love, combining the triangular theory with love as a story theory.

 Bibliography